sheikmohdimran/Experiments_2021/01_Intro_to_NN_Pytorch/README.md

 # Introduction to Neural Networks

-Notebooks to use native Pytorch with FastAI to understand basic of Neural Network
+Notebooks to use native Pytorch with FastAI to understand basics of Neural Network